EconomistDigitalSolutions/circleci-aws-key-rotator/README.md

 The Version Control User that the project belongs to.

+**accessKeyName**

+*Optional; default = 'AWS_ACCESS_KEY_ID'*

+The name of the environment variable that will store the AWS Access Key ID.

+**secretKeyName**

+*Optional; default = 'AWS_SECRET_ACCESS_KEY'*

+The name of the environment variable that will store the AWS Secret Access Key.

 # Issues/Todo
-1. Append/preprend project name to Lambda name to allow multiple instances on the same AWS account for different projects
-2. Make the timer configurable.
+1. Make the timer configurable.
 (How?
 Raw cron syntax as a string param seems likely to be buggy.)
-3. Delay in delete propagation
-    - Delete call returns successfully but the key may not be removed immediately
-    - Prevents new key being created if there are already 2 keys
-    - ~~Create separate sweep step that runs on a set time prior to rotation to allow for delete to propagate?~~ Run delete after deactivation (i.e. as final step).
-No need to ever reactivate old keys, assume single key at beginning of rotation
-4. How to handle case of 2 active keys?
-    - Don't.
+2. Improve "self-healing" when there are two keys present against the IAM User.
+    - Currently if one or more keys are inactive then they will be deleted which should enable the next run of the rotator to succeeed.
+    - Could add an extra step to retry the rotation after deleting inactive keys
-    - Bad practice, if there are two active keys then something has gone wrong, manually intervene
+    - No way to self-heal if there are 2 active keys -> bad practice, should be avoided